langur

 langur escape codes

-The plain form and the q form for string literals interpret langur escape codes and the Q form does not.
+The plain form and the qs form for string literals interpret langur escape codes and the QS form does not.

 Bare octal escape codes are not allowed.
 Use \oXXX instead.

-Quote marks are not escaped by doubling, as I find that to be a confusing and inferior syntax.
+Quote marks are not escaped by doubling, as that is a confusing and inferior syntax.

 \0 null (1 to 9 not defined)